barebox/barebox/Documentation/boards/imx/amazon-kindle-6-7.rst

 and are shipped with a vendor modified u-boot imximage based on u-boot v2009.08.

-According to the availability of source code tarballs on the amazon website "Source Code Notice for Kindle E-Readers and Fire Tablets", factory image updates seem to have been terminated between 2021 and 2023.
+According to the availability of source code tarballs on the Amazon website "Source Code Notice for Kindle E-Readers and Fire Tablets", factory image updates seem to have been terminated between 2021 and 2023.